vikusja96/NC-News_Back-End/README.md

 # Northcoders News

 ## About
-This is a full-stack project that was created to demonstrate the knowledge, that was learned while studying on Northcoders Coding Bootcamp.
-The project was built by using PostgreSQL database, ExpressJS server with using TDD and Heroku hosting.
+This is a first part of the full-stack project that was created to demonstrate the knowledge, that was learned while studying on Northcoders Coding Bootcamp.
+The back-end project was built by using PostgreSQL database, Node.js & ExpressJS server with using TDD and Heroku hosting.

 ## Step 1 - Clone the repo
 You need to clone this repo to be able to work with it.